benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-M2.png)

-- M2 appears below a query-start / relationship / path.
+- M2 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'.
 - M2 may appear directly before a quantifier
 - _n_ is a positive integer
-- _per {et, et, ...}_ - a optional list [1] of blue/logical/red entities right of the filter
+- _per {et, et, ...}_ - an optional list [1] of blue/logical/red entities right of the filter
 - _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the filter
 - Lists [1] and [2] may not intersect